sanic-org/sanic/docs/sanic/deploying.md

 Sanic will automatically spin up multiple processes and route traffic between them.
 We recommend as many workers as you have available cores.

-## Running via command
+### Running via command

-If you like using command line arguments, you can launch a Sanic server by executing the module.
+If you like using command line arguments, you can launch a Sanic webserver by executing the module.
 For example, if you initialized Sanic as `app` in a file named `server.py`, you could run the server like so: